rohanKanojia/podsetoperatorinjava/README.md

 - Make sure that you have given correct privileges to `ServiceAccount` that would be used by the `Pod`, it's `default` in our case.
 Otherwise you might get 403 from Kubernetes API server.
 ```
 kubectl create clusterrolebinding default-pod --clusterrole cluster-admin --serviceaccount=default:default

+# In case of some other namespace:
+kubectl create clusterrolebinding default-pod --clusterrole cluster-admin --serviceaccount=<namespace>:default
 ```
 - Build Docker Image
 ```